Universal bounds on optimization of free energy harvesting

-\newstuff{Importantly, the feasible set $\feasibleset$ can include additional convex constraints, which may introduce topological, kinetic, thermodynamic, etc. restrictions on the control processes.
+Importantly, the feasible set $\feasibleset$ can include additional convex constraints, which may introduce topological, kinetic, thermodynamic, etc. restrictions on the control processes.
 Topological constraints restrict which transitions can be controlled; e.g., $\JJji=0$ ensures that control does not use transition $i\to j$).
 Kinetic constraints restrict timescales of control processes, as might reflect underlying physical processes like diffusion; e.g., an upper bound on control transition rate $\RC_{ji} = \JJji/p_i \le \kappa$ can be enforced via $\JJji \le p_i\kappa$.
 Thermodynamic constraints bound the affinity~\cite{schnakenberg1976network} of control transitions; e.g., $\JJji e^{-\mathcal{A}} \le \JJij \le \JJji e^{\mathcal{A}}$ ensures that $|\ln(\JJij/\JJji)|\le \mathcal{A}$.
 The above examples all involve linear constraints.
-An example of a nonlinear, but still convex, constraint is an upper bound on the EPR incurred by control, $\epr(\JJc) \le \epr^{c}_{\max}$. }
+An example of a nonlinear, but still convex, constraint is an upper bound on the EPR incurred by control, $\epr(\JJ) \le \epr^{c}_{\max}$.

-Eq.~\eqref{eq:Gmax00} is our first main result.
-Importantly, $\Gmax$ is defined purely in terms of the thermodynamic and kinetic properties of the baseline process, along with desired constraints encoded in $\feasibleset$.
+\ns{Eq.~\eqref{eq:Gmax00} is our first main result.} Importantly, $\Gmax$ is defined purely in terms of the thermodynamic and kinetic properties of the baseline process, along with desired constraints encoded in $\feasibleset$.
 Thus, $\Gmax$ is the maximum steady-state harvesting rate that can be achieved by any allowed control processes, given a fixed baseline.

-Eq.~\eqref{eq:Gmax00} involves the maximization of a concave objective (equivalently, minimization of a convex objective) given convex constraints (\smref{sec:optimization-properties-Gmax}).
-This is a convex optimization problem that can be efficiently solved using standard numerical techniques~\cite{boyd2004convex}. \newstuff{The optimization also returns an optimal steady-state distribution $\popt$ and control fluxes ${\JJ}^*$ that achieve the maximum harvesting rate $\Gmax$ (or come arbitrarily close to achieving it).
-These fix the optimal control rate matrix via $R^{c*}_{ji}={\JJij^*}/\pstBCnb_i$.
-Thus, our optimization specifies an upper bound on harvesting as well as the optimal control strategy that achieves this bound}.
+In addition, Eq.~\eqref{eq:Gmax00} involves the maximization of a concave objective given convex constraints.
+This is equivalent to the minimization of a convex objective, thus Eq.~\eqref{eq:Gmax00} is a convex optimization problem that can be efficiently solved using standard numerical techniques~\cite{boyd2004convex}.
+The optimization also identifies an optimal steady-state distribution $\popt$ and control fluxes ${\JJ}^*$ that achieve the maximum harvesting rate $\Gmax$ (or come arbitrarily close to achieving it).
+These fix the optimal control rate matrix via $R^{c*}_{ji}={\JJij^*}/p^*_i$.
+Thus, our optimization specifies an upper bound on harvesting as well as the optimal control strategy that achieves this bound.

 There is an important special case in which our optimization problem is simplified.
 Suppose that $\feasibleset$ does not enforce additional constraints on $\pp$ and $\JJ$ (more generally, we permit topological constraints if the graph of allowed transitions is connected and contains all $n$ states).
 Then, the objective is maximized in limit of fast control, $\JJ\to \infty$ and $\epr(\JJ)\to 0$.
 We can then write \eqref{eq:Gmax00} as an optimization over steady-state distributions: